 A central concern in climate change

 A basic need for life, water is at the center of climate change and plays a major role in biodiversity.
-For GDF SUEZ, preserving natural resources and biological diversity are key challenges in its sustainable growth strategy.
+For ENGIE, preserving natural resources and biological diversity are key challenges in its sustainable growth strategy.

 Energy poverty and access to energy